PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 new feature :
-load boss fight - opening a boss entry teleports you in a room to fight them your saved state is restored when entering the room
+load boss fight - opening a boss entry teleports you in a room to fight them your saved state is restored when entering the room suicide added to Skelly entry

+2.4.1

+ongoing issues :
+some casts have bugged animations some users crash when opening the boon manager various bugs with all mode in boon manager opening the boon manager during a run resets progress of stacking keepsakes

+fixed issues :
+getting boons normally and then deleting them individually in the boon manager causes a crash for some of them some 4th aspect specific hammer boons not added poseidon huge catch missing chaos and hermes boons not able to have their rarity upgraded one missing chaos boon pom of power spawns in a random location in the room